MarieComet/gutenberg/docs/how-to-guides/themes/theme-support.md

 -   **Frontend & Editor Styles** - To get the most out of blocks, theme authors will want to make sure Core styles look good and opt-in, or write their own styles to best fit their theme.
 -   **Block Tools** - Themes can opt-in to several block tools like line height, custom units.
 -   **Core Block Patterns** - Themes can opt-out of the default block patterns.
+-   **Stylebook** -Themes can opt-in to displaying the stylebook, with a preview of various blocks.

 By default, blocks provide their styles to enable basic support for blocks in themes without any change.
 They also [provide opt-in opinionated styles](#default-block-styles).
 Themes can add/override these styles, or they can provide no styles at all, and rely fully on what the blocks provide.